Addictions and how do they influence our lives

 When Stephen King was asked “Do you drink?”, “Of course” he said, “I am a writer.”
 He quit alcohol after family intervention in 1987.

 One of the most prominent people in medicine in this country was Dr. William Halsted.
 He is considered to be a father of American surgery.
-He was one of four big guns, professors establishing Johns Hopkins Hospital and putting the cornerstone for medical care in this country.
-He was also a cocaine and later on morphine addict, which was not illegal in that time.
+He was one of four big guns, professors, establishing Johns Hopkins Hospital and putting the cornerstone for medical care in this country.
+He was also a cocaine and later on morphine addict, which was not illegal at that time.
 His doctors tried to fight cocaine addiction by substitution with morphine.
 Halsted became addicted to both.
 It was not unusual for him to interrupt surgery for an extra injection of narcotic.

-An interesting point would be to allow all athletes to use presently banned substances, same as letting pros to compete with amateurs in the past.
+An interesting point would be to allow all athletes to use presently banned substances, same as letting pros compete with amateurs in the past.
 I know I am opening Pandora’s box, but a discussion would be interesting.

-Tempora mutantur, nos et mutamus in illis .
+Tempora mutantur, nos et mutamus in illis.

 Here we are.
 One big problem with three different scenarios.
 Addiction is always a huge challenge for the main character and often for immediate family, friends, coworkers and people they are serving.
 Some people can handle it themselves, some with help, but most can not.
 And lives not only of the subject, but also immediate family and friends and coworkers, are ruined.